Logging

 crate.

-The core logger operates in a separate thread and uses a multi-producer single consumer (MPSC) channel to receive log messages.
-This design ensures that the main thread is not blocked by log string formatting or file I/O operations.
+The core logger operates in a separate thread and uses a multi-producer single-consumer (MPSC) channel to receive log messages.
+This design ensures that the main thread remains performant, avoiding potential bottlenecks caused by log string formatting or file I/O operations.

-Infrastructure such as vector can be configured to collect these log events.
+Infrastructure such as Vector can be integrated to collect and aggregate events within your system.

 Configuration